Frederick Layton: Art collecting

-Layton made other contributions to Milwaukee's growing art community by lending his own works of art to local exhibitions, as well as providing prize money to other arts organizations that awarded local artists for their entries in special exhibitions.
+Layton made other contributions to Milwaukee's growing art community by lending works of art to local exhibitions, as well as providing prize money to other arts organizations that awarded local artists for their entries in special exhibitions.
 Additionally, Layton helped formally organize the Milwaukee Art Association and was elected its first vice president in 1910.
-Over the years, the association's name changed to the Milwaukee Art Institute, Milwaukee Art Center and is now known as the Milwaukee Art Museum.

 In April 1919, Layton received an award from the National Society of American Scientists as one of the first promoters of art in the United States.
-In 2004, Layton was posthumously awarded the Wisconsin Visual Art Lifetime Achievement Award.
+In 2004, he was posthumously awarded the Wisconsin Visual Art Lifetime Achievement Award.